News & Events

 8 April 2013

-Roman Carasco, Alex Cook and Richard Coker authored the paper entitled "Trade years of life to make the whole world healthier", which has been published in the New Scientist.
+Roman Carasco, Alex Cook and Richard Coker authored the paper entitled "Trade years of life to make the whole world healthier", which has been published in New Scientist, Magazine issue 2911.

 To solve the tragedy of child mortality we need to set up an international market in ill health